Jamming and flocking in the restricted active Potts model: Numerical Results

-Fig.~\ref{fig9}(b) and Fig.~\ref{fig9}(d) respectively present the $T-U$ phase diagrams for $\epsilon=0.9$ and $\epsilon=2.7$ at $\rho_0=4$.
-In Fig.~\ref{fig9}(b), as the density is relatively large and velocity is small, the system shows all three phases of the unrestricted APM as a function of $T$ for small values of $U$.
-There is a transition from the gaseous phase at low $T$ to an ordered liquid phase at high $T$ via a liquid-gas coexistence region at intermediate $T$; no jamming is observed.
-An increase of $U$, however, changes this scenario.
-We observe that the system transitions from the liquid and coexistence region to the jammed phase at larger $U$ due to the surge in volume exclusion imposed by $U$.
+We find, e.g., square or rectangular kinetically jammed clusters with our model for both hard-core restriction and soft-core repulsion [see Fig.~\ref{fig5}(c) (MPS = 18, $T=1.1$) and Fig.~\ref{fig9}(a) ($U=0.16$, $T=1$)].
+The square structure is due to the four-state version of our model where particles can hop to only the four nearest neighbors of a square lattice, and it is through hopping that the neighbors are connected.
+Therefore, jammed clusters have a square or rectangular geometry and contain four locally ordered subdomains for $q = 4$ and a hexagonal cluster with six locally ordered subdomains for $q = 6$ (simulated on a triangular lattice, data are not shown here).
+We have also investigated the AIM ($q = 2$) with soft-core repulsion and observe a vertically jammed MIPS state similar to active lattice gas \cite{ALG}.
+The effect of soft-core repulsion has also been investigated on off-lattice flocking models such as ACM and VM, which manifest MIPS (see Appendix~\ref{racm_vm}).

+The corresponding $T-U$ phase diagrams are shown in Fig.~\ref{fig9}(b) and Fig.~\ref{fig9}(d).
+Figure~\ref{fig9}(b) shows a liquid-to-gas transition via the coexistence region for small values of $U$ as temperature is raised.
+An increase of hopping restriction via $U$, however, changes this scenario, and we observe a transition to the jammed phase at low and intermediate temperatures.
 At very high temperatures, the system remains in the gaseous phase.
-In Fig.~\ref{fig9}(d), we show that due to the high velocity of the particles, the system exhibits jamming at low temperatures even at small $U$ and the liquid phase is observed only for very small $U$.
-At high $T$, for small $U$, the coexistence region is observed due to the interplay between increased flipping at enhanced hopping of particles.
-At large $U$, the system always manifests a jammed phase, and at high $T$, a gaseous phase is observed analogous to Fig.~\ref{fig9}(b).
+In Fig.~\ref{fig9}(d), due to the high velocity of the particles, jamming dominates the phase diagram, and at low temperature, the system exhibits jamming even at small $U$.